beeminder/road/jsbrain_server/README_server.md

 generates `u+g.png`, `u+g-thumb.png`, `u+g.svg` and `u+g.json` in
 `/path/to/output`.

+By default, the server only listens to localhost--and that's probably what you want.
+If you need to bind to other IPs, use the environment variable JSBRAIN_SERVER_BIND.

 ### Testing the server

 To make sure everything is running, start the server, and then make a request using one of the test files in the automon directory.